common-fate/docs-archive/docs/granted/usage/sharing-aws-config-with-team.md

 ```

-Then you can specify only the subfolder having `granted.yml` as:
+Then you can specify only the subfolder containing a `granted.yml` file:

 ```
 granted registry add <your-repo-url.git>/<sub-folder>/